-Bishop Carroll dedicated the school building in January of 1962.
+Bishop Carroll dedicated the school building in January 1962.
 The first floor served as a temporary church.
 The second floor was used for classrooms.
-The first jamboree was held in November, 1962.
+The first jamboree was held in November 1962.
 This tradition is continued today.
-On October 26, 1968 the new church building was dedicated by Archbishop Carroll.
-The Parish Hall/Cafeteria was completed in October, 1968.
-In March, 1974 a completely renovated school library was dedicated in memory of Douglas Edward Drugan.
+On October 26, 1968, the new church building was dedicated by Archbishop Carroll.
+The Parish Hall/Cafeteria was completed in October 1968.
+In March 1974 a completely renovated school library was dedicated in memory of Douglas Edward Drugan.

-The rectory and office building was completed in June of 1979.
-On September 6, 1981 the Father Hugh Flynn Parish Family Center was dedicated.
+The rectory and office building was completed in June 1979.
+On September 6, 1981, the Father Hugh Flynn Parish Family Center was dedicated.
 The first Kindergarten classes were held in the fall of 1981.
-The Pre-Kindergarten program started in the fall of 1989.
-The Junior Pre-Kindergarten program began in the fall of 1990.
+The Prekindergarten program started in the fall of 1989.
+The Junior Prekindergarten program began in the fall of 1990.

-Morning and afternoon prayers, weekly grade level masses, monthly all school liturgies, reconciliation services, preparation for the sacraments, prayer partners, faith friends, the religion curriculum, and liturgical singers are all elements which help to define our “Catholic” identity.
-The development of Catholic character is the the goal of our H.E.L.P. program (Hope Everyday for the Lord’s Planet).
+Morning and afternoon prayers, weekly grade-level masses, monthly all-school liturgies, reconciliation services, preparation for the sacraments, prayer partners, faith friends, the religion curriculum, and liturgical singers are all elements that help to define our “Catholic” identity.
+The development of Catholic character is the goal of our H.E.L.P. program (Hope Everyday for the Lord’s Planet).
 Students participate in fundraisers and service projects throughout the year to help the “poorest of the poor” in our own community and globally.
 These projects allow us to promote the social justice teachings of our Church.

 Nativity School’s demographics have remained consistent throughout its history.
-The surrounding neighborhood is primarily inhabited by the church parishioners and has consistently been the primary source of new students.
-A substantial percentage of the student body are second generation “Knights”.
+The surrounding neighborhood is primarily inhabited by church parishioners and has consistently been the primary source of new students.
+A substantial percentage of the student body are second-generation “Knights”.

 Nativity School initially received accreditation in 1973.
 Since that time the school has continued to operate and develop under the guidelines of the Florida Catholic Conference Accreditation Program.
-The school successfully completed the re-accreditation process in March of 2012.
+The school successfully completed the re-accreditation process in April 2019.
 Nativity School is a member of the National Catholic Educational Association.